M.A., English and Comparative Literary Studies, Occidental College

 B.A., English, Comparative Literature, and American Studies, Occidental College

 Nadra Kareem Nittle is a former writer for ThoughtCo who wrote nearly 180 articles about race, culture and education.
 Nittle is an experienced journalist who has written for a variety of newspapers, magazines and digital media over the last decade.
 She is currently a reporter at Vox Media and has contributed to publications including The Atlantic.com and The New York Times.
 She has written for the Robert C. Maynard Institute for Journalism Education and blogged for Change.org's Race in America team.
 School districts and social advocacy organizations have featured her writing about race in their lesson plans.

 Nadra Kareem Nittle has dual bachelor's degrees in American studies as well as English and comparative literature from Occidental College in Los Angeles.
-She also holds a Master of Arts degree in teaching English and comparative literary studies, which she also earned at Occidental College.
+She has an M.A. in teaching English and comparative literary studies, from Occidental College.

 ThoughtCo is a premier reference site focusing on expert-created education content.

 We are one of the top-10 information sites in the world as rated by comScore, a leading Internet measurement company.

 Every month, more than 13 million readers seek answers to their questions on ThoughtCo.